Fantasy Review For 2018/19 Season:

 Fantasy Relevant in leagues with 12- to 15-teams:

 He’s a top notch finisher who doesn’t shoot many jumpers so he was among league leaders in positive effect on FG% despite playing limited minutes.
-This ability combined with low turnovers and decent big man stats made him a surprising Top100 player in 9-cat and he there was nothing fluky about it so he probably will do it again.
-It’s a really great profile for sneaky and cheap value at the end of drafts.
-I would be even higher on him had Clippers just let Jordan walk away without a replacement but with Gortat in town his path to more minutes has more obstacles.
+This ability combined with low turnovers and decent big man stats made him again a top100 player in 9-cat and he there was nothing fluky about it so he has a shot at doing it again.
+It would be a great value at the end of drafts, but now he is widely recognized as a top100 player so times of buying him low are long gone.
+Actually, he might get overdrafted this year, as he would be considered again a heavy usage player.
+In the mean time he shouldn’t be able to maintain his production, as with arrival od Clippers new big duo, somebody would have to sacrifice shots, and Montrezl is an obvious candidate for that.

 Could be useful with trades/injuries [or in deeper leagues than 15 teams]: